itsluckysharma01/Python/README.md

 🛠️ Requirements
 This notebook is designed for Google Colab.
 No additional setup is needed—just open and run.

-You can also done in Jupyter Notebook
+You can also do it in Jupyter Notebook .

 📌 Author
 Lucky Sharma